shabin5785/Webpack_Learn/README.md

 ------------------------------------

 - how the files are to be loaded? in which order? based on dependencies on different files.
 This order needs to be maintained every time our app runs.
 - Also loading all these files to a browser will have negative perf impact, as all files have to be downloaded. especially in mobile apps.
+So we need to have fewer requests to load files